lightning-viz/lightning-scala/README.md

 ```
 sbt assembly
 ```
-To then use in the scala REPL, add the jar to your classpath
+To then use in the scala REPL, just add the jar to your classpath
 ```
 scala -classpath lightning-scala-assembly-0.1.0.jar
 ```